dev-code-dc/Denovo_mutation_detection/README.md

 wget https://raw.githubusercontent.com/brentp/slivar/master/js/slivar-functions.js
 ```

-make sure you have all the required files and scripts in your directory:
+make sure you have all the required files and scripts in your directory.
+then :

 ```
 chmod a+x *.sh